tvdboom/ATOM/docs_sources/examples.md

 ```

     Imputing missing values...
-     --> Removing 766 rows for containing too many missing values.
+     --> Removing 702 rows for containing too many missing values.
-     --> Imputing 3 missing values using the KNN imputer in feature MinTemp.
+     --> Imputing 4 missing values using the KNN imputer in feature MinTemp.
-     --> Imputing 3 missing values using the KNN imputer in feature MaxTemp.
+     --> Imputing 4 missing values using the KNN imputer in feature MaxTemp.
-     --> Imputing 27 missing values using the KNN imputer in feature Rainfall.
+     --> Imputing 26 missing values using the KNN imputer in feature Rainfall.
-     --> Imputing 2289 missing values using the KNN imputer in feature Evaporation.
+     --> Imputing 2318 missing values using the KNN imputer in feature Evaporation.
-     --> Imputing 2597 missing values using the KNN imputer in feature Sunshine.
+     --> Imputing 2624 missing values using the KNN imputer in feature Sunshine.
-     --> Imputing 240 missing values with missing in feature WindGustDir.
+     --> Imputing 239 missing values with missing in feature WindGustDir.
-     --> Imputing 238 missing values using the KNN imputer in feature WindGustSpeed.
+     --> Imputing 239 missing values using the KNN imputer in feature WindGustSpeed.
-     --> Imputing 321 missing values with missing in feature WindDir9am.
+     --> Imputing 309 missing values with missing in feature WindDir9am.
-     --> Imputing 28 missing values with missing in feature WindDir3pm.
+     --> Imputing 24 missing values with missing in feature WindDir3pm.
      --> Imputing 1 missing values using the KNN imputer in feature WindSpeed9am.
-     --> Imputing 4 missing values using the KNN imputer in feature WindSpeed3pm.
+     --> Imputing 1 missing values using the KNN imputer in feature WindSpeed3pm.
-     --> Imputing 28 missing values using the KNN imputer in feature Humidity9am.
+     --> Imputing 38 missing values using the KNN imputer in feature Humidity9am.
-     --> Imputing 56 missing values using the KNN imputer in feature Humidity3pm.
+     --> Imputing 64 missing values using the KNN imputer in feature Humidity3pm.
-     --> Imputing 46 missing values using the KNN imputer in feature Pressure9am.
+     --> Imputing 48 missing values using the KNN imputer in feature Pressure9am.
-     --> Imputing 46 missing values using the KNN imputer in feature Pressure3pm.
+     --> Imputing 45 missing values using the KNN imputer in feature Pressure3pm.
-     --> Imputing 2111 missing values using the KNN imputer in feature Cloud9am.
+     --> Imputing 2086 missing values using the KNN imputer in feature Cloud9am.
-     --> Imputing 2236 missing values using the KNN imputer in feature Cloud3pm.
+     --> Imputing 2190 missing values using the KNN imputer in feature Cloud3pm.
-     --> Imputing 9 missing values using the KNN imputer in feature Temp9am.
+     --> Imputing 4 missing values using the KNN imputer in feature Temp9am.
-     --> Imputing 33 missing values using the KNN imputer in feature Temp3pm.
+     --> Imputing 29 missing values using the KNN imputer in feature Temp3pm.
-     --> Imputing 27 missing values with missing in feature RainToday.
+     --> Imputing 26 missing values with missing in feature RainToday.